-I met my Outfitter and the crew as I got off the plane, we proceeded to shoot my gun so I was prepared for the next morning to head out.
 The next morning, my guide and I were dropped off on the sandbar of the river and proceeded up the mountain.
-The sheep we had spotted while hiking to the top were nowhere to be seen once we got there.
-We spent most of the day glassing and spotting my guide spotted two rams approximately three miles away.
+The dall sheep we had spotted while hiking to the top were nowhere to be seen once we got there.
+We spent most of the day glassing and spotting.
+My guide spotted two rams approximately three miles away.
 We sat and talked about how we would make the stalk and if it was possible.
 The way the rams were laying we couldn’t come from the bottom, they would see us.
 The only route we could take was to take the peak of the a mountain so they wouldn’t spot us.

 It was one of the toughest hikes I have experienced.